-Last night, June 15, saw the first of four BBC Cardiff Singer of the World Main Prize concerts at St David’s Hall, from which a winner was chosen to go ahead to Sunday’s final.
+Last night, June 15, saw the Main Prize Concert 1 of the BBC Cardiff Singer of the World at St David’s Hall, from which a winner was chosen to go ahead to Sunday’s final.
 Nigel Jarrett was there for Wales Arts Review.

 Jongmin Park (bass), aged 28, South Korea.

 Ingeborg Gillebo (mezzo), aged 32, Norway.

 Oleksiy Palchykov (tenor), aged 29, Ukraine.